HI-SLAM2: Geometry-Aware Gaussian SLAM for Fast Monocular Scene Reconstruction: Experiments

 \subsection{Performance Analysis}

 Our system achieves real-time performance with the online tracking, loop closing and mapping operating at 22 frames per second (FPS) on the Replica dataset, and takes only 12 seconds for offline refinement.
-On the ScanNet dataset, despite more rapid camera movements, it maintains robust performance online above 10 FPS\revadd{, with offline refinement taking a few minutes due to a higher number of optimization iterations}.
-Fig.~\ref{fig:mapsize} illustrates the map size evolution for sequence \textit{Scene0000}.
-While the Gaussian count initially grows during new area exploration, our efficient map pruning strategy stabilizes the map size by eliminating redundant Gaussians in revisited regions.
-This demonstrates our system's scalability and efficiency in managing large-scale environments.
+On the ScanNet dataset, despite more rapid camera movements, it maintains robust performance online above 10 FPS, with offline refinement taking a few minutes due to a higher number of optimization iterations.
+Fig.~\ref{fig:mapsize} illustrates the map size evolution\revadd{, GPU memory consumption, and processing speed} for sequence \textit{Scene0000}.
+While the Gaussian count initially grows during new area exploration, our efficient map pruning strategy stabilizes the map size by eliminating redundant Gaussians in revisited regions.\revadd{ The memory analysis reveals that both allocated and reserved GPU memory usage remain stable throughout the sequence, with periodic fluctuations corresponding to pruning cycles.
+Reserved memory gradually increases as additional buffers are allocated to store keyframe states.
+The processing frame rate decreases during rapid motion due to more frequent keyframe insertion, and increases during stable motion, remaining consistent across different phases.} This demonstrates our system's scalability and efficiency in managing large-scale environments\revadd{ while maintaining predictable resource consumption}.